 We might understand a stock market crash, but with the stock market forecast on a volatile but upward trend, one more Trillion dollar Federal aid package, growing American wealth, $4 to $5 trillion in the money markets, improving economy and good jobs report, and the confidence of a great nation still intact, is it even conceivable we could see a housing market crash?

 Actually, the election alone might be the catalyst for a housing and stock market catastrophe.
 The Democrats have called for drastic changes, based on ideological and their political preferences.
-Trashing fracking, bailing out democrat states and cities, out of control spending, with renewed regulation and higher taxes, hasn’t been factored into forecasts.
+Trashing fracking, bailing out democrat states and cities, out of control stimulus spending, with renewed regulation and higher taxes, hasn’t been factored into forecasts.
 Democrats and many Americans simply refuse to see the danger.

 Printing Money Out of Control

 The issue of money printing is only one factor.
 The out of control spending now taking place, was well beyond the imagination of financial experts when they warned about spending.
 The US is maxxing out its credit cards.
 What happens now?

 Rising taxes and mortgage rates.
 And this is what the Democrats are campaigning on.
 They’re enhancing the threat via calls for regulation — a strong anti-business agenda which would be enough to send capital investment elsewhere.
 After all, why would the wealthy agree to be taxed and why would investing in the US make any sense at all?

 This coming Presidential election then is the number one signal of a potential economic, stock market, and housing market crash.
 Withdrawal of investment money from equity markets, and flight of capital could crash GDP and jobs, leading to crashes of both the housing and stock markets.
 That means the Dow, S&P, and NASDAQ would crash.